 Power Automate Premium Licenses

-In addition to the Flow for Office 365 license, there are two premium license plans for Flow: the per user plan and the per business process plan.
+In addition to the Power Automate for Office 365 license, there are two premium license plans for Power Automate: the per user plan and the per business process plan.

 Per user license plan

 Users who have been assigned a premium license may build and consume flows that make use of premium features.
 After October 1, 2019 there will only be a single premium per user license and it will cost $15 USD per month per user.

 Per business process license plan